1. Margin from cost & price

 - Gross margin = profit ÷ revenue.
 Same numbers: 60 ÷ 100 = 60%.

-Margin is what most people mean when they ask "what margin are you making?".
-Markup is more common in retail buying.
-They're not interchangeable — confusing the two is the most common pricing mistake we see.
+Margin is what most people mean when they ask "what margin are you making?" — confusing the two is the most common pricing mistake we see.

 Healthy margin benchmarks